 The top result in the Google search results for a given search query (aka “keyword”) gets the most traffic 49 percent of the time.
 The second result gets the most traffic 22 percent of the time.
 By the time you get to the second page of Google, users click on each result less than one percent of the time.

 In order to drive your audience to the website, you must identify the keywords they are searching for and create content that matches their search intent.
 You also need to know which related terms to use in your article to make sure it is as optimized and authoritative as possible.

 Wondering how to conduct keyword research?
 The good news is that there are many methods and tools you can use for keyword research.
 We’ll outline some of those methods and tools below, so you can pick and choose what works best for you.

 The first thing you will want to do is set up a spreadsheet to record your data.

 I’ve set up a basic spreadsheet that you can access.
-This document has columns for data using all tools mentioned in the first two parts of this blog post.

 You can add or delete columns as you wish in order to match your keyword research needs.
 The columns included are as follows.